Magical correspondences, part 2 of 6

 I hear a kind of Schrödinger homophone, then an equation:

 Since we’ve been talking about disjunction, I’ll mention: I’ve always enjoyed the work of Henri Rousseau.
 I like his extreme foliage, his foregrounding.
 I also admire how he painted all of those locales without any direct experience of them; he never traveled to Tahiti, or anywhere beyond France, I think.
 He imagined those locales.
-Would he have painted such outrageous, opulent ferns if he had actually seen them?
+Would he have painted such outrageous and opulent ferns if he had actually seen them?
 Maybe.
 But I wonder if it was his imagination that kept him from being a realist?

 I think Rousseau was dismissed by Picasso & Stein as naïve, too outside.